ldoolitt/vhd2vl/README.md

 If you want to convert a bit of VHDL to Verilog, and will then maintain that Verilog as source, vhd2vl probably makes more sense, if for no other reason than it conserves comments.
 It's good that both options exist!
+You may find that your VHDL style is better accepted by one tool or the other.

-The home page for (at least for this version of) vhd2vl is http://doolittle.icarus.com/~larry/vhd2vl/
+The home page for (at least this version of) vhd2vl is http://doolittle.icarus.com/~larry/vhd2vl/

 ## 1.0 HOW TO BUILD AND INSTALL vhd2vl: